marq24/ha-tibber-pulse-local/README.md

 __Please do not modify any other values in the params!__

+### What to do when there is no `webserver_force_enable` on the param tab?!

+Looks like that with recent firmware release tibber have decided to remove (aka 'hide') the `webserver_force_enable` from the param list.
+This does not mean (for now) that you can't use the integration.

+[Please have a look at the discussion here in order to find info what you can try](https://github.com/marq24/ha-tibber-pulse-local/discussions/38).
+Please share in the discussion, if you had been successful - TIA.

 ### 4. Bring your Pulse & Bridge back to normal operation

 Unplug the Tibber bridge, wait __ten seconds__ and plug it back again.
 Now it should connect back to your previously configured WiFi and should work as before (submit the data to Tibber) - the LED should light up light blue again.